 - Encounter some of Costa Rica’s most famous critters, including sea turtles, jaguars, monkeys, tapirs, sloths, and more!

-- Swimming in the shores is not recommended as hammerhead sharks, crocodiles and bull sharks are common in Corcovado Lagoon (although no attacks have ever been reported).
+- Swimming on the shores is not recommended as hammerhead sharks, crocodiles and bull sharks are common in Corcovado Lagoon (although no attacks have ever been reported).

 - Several species of venomous frogs and snakes can be found in the park, including the dreaded bushmaster and fer-de-lance.
 It is unlikely you will see one during the day, but take caution when reaching into areas you don’t have a clear view of.

-- Weather is hot and humid most of the year, and dehydration and heat exhaustion are a real danger.
+- The weather is hot and humid most of the year, and dehydration and heat exhaustion are a real danger.
 Hiking routes along the beach offer little shade and shelter from the hot sun.
 It is advised you bring no less than 1.5 liters of water with you on your hiking expedition.

 - Visiting Corcovado National Park can be a challenge as there are no roads into the park.
 Visitors must arrive by air, boat, on horseback, or on foot.

-Corcovado National Park is a hiking paradise.
+Corcovado National Park is a paradise for hiking tours.
 Crisscrossing through the forest and right along the shoreline, Corcovado National Park is home to some of Costa Rica’s most stunning hiking trails.
 With routes ranging in length from 3.5 to 29 km, Corcovado National Park is an ideal destination for hikers that should not be missed on a Costa Rica trip.

 Although some of the routes may be short, they are not for the faint of heart.
 A reasonable fitness level, good planning, and caution are necessary for each and every trek.
 Some routes require fording rivers, which can only be done at low tide, so it’s best to check in at the ranger station before embarking on your adventure.

 Keep your eyes peeled as you wander through this bustling ecosystem, as this is the best way to sport the exotic animals that call Corcovado Park home.

-This 11 day adventure tour in Costa Rica includes hiking through Corcovado National Park’s the lush rainforest.
+This 11-day adventure tour in Costa Rica includes hiking through Corcovado National Park’s lush rainforest.